By Dallas Stevens

-Every day is a variation on a similar theme.
+Dealing with fussy eaters is difficult, especially when every day is a variation on a similar theme.
 Each meal has a rotation of a few selected items that he'll eat and refuses to deviate from.
 While he does have a couple of food items that he loves that I would consider more adult flavors, like smoked salmon, more often than not he has become a "kid's meal" type of boy.

 And don't even get get me started on if foods happen to touch each other on his plate.

 At this age, children like routine.
 I've standardized every other part of his life like sleep and play, so it makes sense that he would enjoy the comfort of familiar meals.
 Just like I get pleasure from trying new foods, right now he savors consistent foods that he knows how to request.